 The first refined working draft of the Constitution was published on the 22nd November 1995.
 More than four-and-a-half million copies of the 63-paged draft Constitution were distributed in tabloid form throughout the country.
 The public response to the working draft was overwhelming.
 The closing date for responses was the 20th February 1996.

 At the same time behind the scenes a series of bilateral and multilateral meetings were taking place.
-The meetings didn’t sit well with the public or the media who aware of the discussions, but not of the content, but these meetings were necessary in order to allowing political parties to make compromises without publicly having to betray their constituencies.
-In the interim drafters continued amending the Constitution based on further research and the discussions of the Constitutional Committee, with the subcommittee working through the Christmas recess in order to make progress on outstanding issues.
+The meetings didn’t sit well with the public or the media who aware of the discussions, but not what was being discussed.
+But these meetings were necessary in order to allowing political parties to make compromises without publicly having to betray their constituencies.
+In the interim, those drafting the Constitution continued amending it based on further research and the discussions of the Constitutional Committee, with the sub-committee working through the Christmas recess in order to make progress on outstanding issues.

-The final draft constitution was expected by the 9th May 1996, but by the 15th February there were still 68 outstanding issues that needed to be settled, with a major bone of contention being the question of regional autonomy raised by the Inkatha Freedom Party.
-Another issue was whether the existing power-sharing arrangements which gave minority parties a share of cabinet portfolios, would still continue following the 1999 elections.
-A later survey on the 14th March reflected five issues on which there was deadlock: the death penalty; lockout clauses; education: the appointment of judges; and the Attorney-General.
+The final draft constitution was expected by the 9th May 1996, but by the 15th February there were still 68 outstanding issues that needed to be settled.
+A major bone of contention was the question of regional autonomy raised by the Inkatha Freedom Party.
+Another issue was if the existing power-sharing arrangements which gave minority parties a share of cabinet portfolios would still continue following the 1999 elections.
+A later survey on the 14th March reflected five issues on which there was deadlock, namely: the death penalty; lockout clauses; education: the appointment of judges; and the Attorney-General.

-The fourth edition of the working draft of the Constitution was completed by the 20th March 1996, but with a number of serious issues outstanding it became clear that it would be extremely difficult to adopt the constitution by the May deadline, and so the negotiating parties accepted a proposal to hold a multilateral meeting, facilitated by experts, in an isolated location over the course of several days.
+The fourth edition of the working draft of the Constitution was completed by the 20th March 1996 but, with a number of serious issues outstanding, it became clear that it would be extremely difficult to adopt the constitution by the May deadline.
+As a result the negotiating parties accepted a proposal to hold a multilateral meeting in an isolated location over the course of several days, facilitated by experts.